Spanish Armed Forces: Branches

 The Spanish armed forces are a professional force with a strength in 2017 of 121,900 active personnel and 4,770 reserve personnel.
 The country also has the 77,000 strong Civil Guard which comes under the control of the Ministry of defense in times of a national emergency.
-The Spanish defense budget is 5.71 billion euros (US$7.2 billion) a 1% increase for 2015.
-The increase comes because of security concerns in the country.

 Army

 The Spanish Army consists of 15 active brigades and 6 military regions.
 Modern infantry have diverse capabilities and this is reflected in the varied roles assigned to them.
 There are four operational roles that infantry battalions can fulfil: air assault, armoured infantry, mechanised infantry, and light role infantry.